tomer1812/pydts/paper.md

 # Summary

 Time-to-event (survival) analysis models the time until a pre-specified event occurs.
 When time is measured in discrete units or rounded into intervals, standard continuous-time models can yield biased estimators.
-In addition, the event of interest may belong to one of several mutually exclusive types, referred to as competing risks, where the occurrence of one event prevents the occurrence or observation of the others.  \texttt{PyDTS} is an open-source Python package for analyzing discrete-time survival data with competing-risks.
+In addition, the event of interest may belong to one of several mutually exclusive types, referred to as competing risks, where the occurrence of one event prevents the occurrence or observation of the others.  *PyDTS* is an open-source Python package for analyzing discrete-time survival data with competing-risks.
 It provides regularized estimation methods, model evaluation metrics, variable screening tools, and a simulation module to support research and development.

 # Statement of need